New Jersey Route 29: History

-The current route was originally legislated in 1911 as part of the Delaware River Drive, a named state highway that was proposed to run from along the Delaware River from Trenton to the New York border in Montague Township.
+The current route was originally legislated in 1911 as part of the Delaware River Drive, a named state highway that was proposed to run from along the Delaware River from Trenton north to the New York border in Montague Township.
 Route 29 was originally defined in 1927 to run from Trenton to Newark.
 The original route ran from downtown Trenton along State Street and Sanhican Drive.
 From there, it followed its current alignment to Lambertville, where it followed present-day Route 179 to Ringoes to present-day CR 514, which it followed to Woods Tavern.
 The route turned north on US 206 (also designated Route 31) and followed that route to Somerville, where it followed US 22 to Newark.
 The current alignment of Route 29 from Lambertville to Route 12 in Frenchtown was designated Route 29A in 1927.

 The alignment of Route 29 between Ringoes and Somerville was eventually shifted to follow present-day US 202, which was also Route 30 (now Route 31) between Ringoes and Flemington and Route 12 between Flemington and Somerville.
 In 1938, Route 29B was planned as an extension of Route 29A from Frenchtown to Route 28 (now Route 122) in Alpha.
 While this road was never built, much of the alignment north of Milford is served by CR 519.
 In 1948, a spur route, Route S29, was created, running along US 202 (Bridge Street) in Lambertville to the New Hope–Lambertville Bridge.

 In the 1953 New Jersey state highway renumbering, Route 29 was redefined to continue north from Lambertville to Frenchtown on Route 29A, and the Route 29 designation between Lambertville and Newark was removed in favor of US 202 between Lambertville and Somerville and US 22 between Somerville and Newark.
 The section of former Route 29 between Route 29A and Route S29 became Route 165.